-Ingram Micro Inc., a Delaware corporation, has two classes of common stock, consisting of 265,000,000 shares of \$0.01 par value Class A Common Stock and 135,000,000 shares of \$0.01 par value Class B Common Stock, and 1,000,000 shares of \$0.01 par value Preferred Stock.
-Class A stockholders are entitled to one vote on each matter to be voted on by the stockholders whereas the Class B stockholders are entitled to ten votes on each matter to be voted on by the stockholders.
+Ingram Micro Inc., a Delaware corporation, has two classes of common stock consisting of 265,000,000 shares of \$0.01 par value Class A Common Stock, 135,000,000 shares of \$0.01 par value Class B Common Stock and 1,000,000 shares of \$0.01 par value Preferred Stock.
+Class A stockholders are entitled to one vote on each matter to be voted on by the shareholders whereas the Class B stockholders are entitled to ten votes on each matter to be voted on by the shareholders.
 The two classes of stock have similar rights in all other respects.
-Each share of Class B Common Stock may at any time be converted to a share of Class A Common Stock; however, conversion will occur automatically on the earliest to occur of (i) the fifth anniversary of the consummation of the Split-Off pursuant to the Exchange Agreement; (ii) the sale of such share of Class B Common Stock to any person not provided for under the provisions of the Board Representation Agreement; or (iii) the date on which the number of shares of Class B Common Stock then outstanding represents less than 25% of the aggregate number of shares of Class A Common Stock and Class B Common Stock then outstanding.
-The capital structure resulting from the formation of the Delaware corporation was finalized on September 9, 1996 and the Company has 107, 251, 362 shares of Class B Common Stock outstanding.
+Each share of Class B Common Stock may at any time be converted to a share of Class A Common Stock; however, conversion will occur automatically on the earliest to occur of (i) the fifth anniversary of the consummation of the Split-Off pursuant to the Exchange Agreement; (ii) the sale of such share of Class B Common Stock to any person not provided for under the provisions of the Board Representation Agreement;